Evaṁ me sutaṁ— ekaṁ samayaṁ bhagavā kurūsu viharati kammāsadhammaṁ nāma kurūnaṁ nigamo. Tatra kho bhagavā bhikkhū āmantesi: “bhikkhavo”ti.

-Thus have I heard — At one time, the Blessed One was dwelling in the land of the Kurus, in a town of the Kurus named Kammāsadhamma.
-There, the Blessed One addressed the bhikkhus: "Bhikkhus."
+Thus have I heard—At one time, the Blessed One was dwelling in the land of the Kurus, in a town of the Kurus named Kammāsadhamma.
+There, the Blessed One addressed the bhikkhus: “Bhikkhus.”

 “Venerable sir,” those bhikkhus replied to the Blessed One.
 The Blessed One said:

-"This is the direct way, bhikkhus, for the purification of beings, for the overcoming of sorrow and lamentation, for the subsiding of discomfort and distress, for the attainment of the right path, for the realization of Nibbāna, namely the four establishments of mindfulness.
+“This is the direct way, bhikkhus, for the purification of beings, for the overcoming of sorrow and lamentation, for the subsiding of |discomfort and distress::physical pain and mental suffering [dukkhadomanassa]|, for the attainment of the right path, for the realization of |Nibbāna::complete cooling, letting go of everything, deathless, freedom from calamity, the non-disintegrating [nibbāna]|, namely the |four establishments of mindfulness::four foundations or objective domains of mindfulness that one gradually establishes and cultivates as a direct way of practice [cattāro + satipaṭṭhāna]|.

 What are the four?
-Here, bhikkhus, a bhikkhu dwells observing the body in and of itself, with continuous effort, fully aware and being present, having removed craving and displeasure with regard to the world; he dwells observing the felt experience in and of itself, with continuous effort, fully aware and being present, having removed craving and displeasure with regard to the world; he dwells observing the mind in and of itself, with continuous effort, fully aware and being present, having removed craving and displeasure with regard to the world; he dwells observing the mental qualities in and of themselves, with continuous effort, fully aware and being present, having removed craving and displeasure with regard to the world.
+Here, bhikkhus, a bhikkhu dwells observing the body in and of itself, with continuous effort, fully aware and being present, having removed |craving and distress::greediness and dissatisfaction, wanting and unhappiness, craving and aversion [abhijjhā + domanassa]| with regard to the world; he dwells observing the |felt experience::pleasant, neutral, or painful sensation, feeling felt on contact through eye, ear, nose, tongue, body, mind; second of the five aggregates [vedanā]| in and of itself, with continuous effort, fully aware and being present, having removed craving and distress with regard to the world; he dwells observing the |mind::the faculty of thought and intention, often restless or wandering [citta]| in and of itself, with continuous effort, fully aware and being present, having removed craving and distress with regard to the world; he dwells observing the |mental qualities::characteristics, traits, and tendencies of the mind, shaped by repeated actions and sustained attention, guided by particular ways of understanding; they may be wholesome or unwholesome, bright or dark [dhammā]| in and of themselves, with continuous effort, fully aware and being present, having removed craving and distress with regard to the world.

 Summary completed.